History of Poles in Baltimore: 21st century

 The Polish community has declined in numbers over the years, but there is still a strong Polish presence.
 The Polish National Alliance is located in Baltimore and maintains an archive of several thousand documents in the Polish language.
 There are a number of Polish delis and restaurants still in operation, such as Krakus Deli, Polock Johnny's, Ostrowski of Bank Street, and Ze Mean Bean Café.

 In 2011, Baltimore's long-running Polish festival left Baltimore after 37 years of being held there; the festival was relocated to Lutherville-Timonium.
 According to The Baltimore Sun, the move was due to the shrinking size of the Polish community in Baltimore.
 The organizers of the annual Polish festival in Baltimore, The Polish Community Association of Maryland (PCAM), provide an alternate reason for moving the festival out of the city: the city sharply increased fees for space rental and services, and mandated expensive insurance coverages be provided by the organizers.

 The National Slavic Museum opened in 2012.
 The museum focuses on the Slavic history of Baltimore, including Baltimore's Polish history.

 The Lemko House, an apartment complex on South Ann Street, provides housing for Eastern European immigrants.
 Founded in 1983 by Ivan Dornic, an Eastern Rite priest, the complex is named after Dornic's ethnic group, the Lemkos.
 The Lemkos are a Rusyn ethnic group inhabiting Lemkivshchyna, a part of Transcarpathia that spans parts of Slovakia, Poland, and Ukraine.
 Lemko House has opened its doors to low-income residents of any ethnicity, but is still home to many Slavic and Eastern European immigrants.

 Little Poland

-The Polish community is Southeast Baltimore is sometimes referred to affectionately as Little Poland.
+The Polish community in Southeast Baltimore is sometimes referred to affectionately as Little Poland.